veerendra2/veerendra2.github.io/content/posts/dns-encrypt.md

 ![Diagram](/diagram.png)

 ## Go beyond this script!
-I create `init` script which runs at system boot.
-So that no need to run above script again and again.
+I created an `init` script which runs at system boot.
+So that there is no need to run above script again and again.

-* Download [reslovers csv](https://github.com/dyne/dnscrypt-proxy/blob/master/dnscrypt-resolvers.csv) file with --> `python dsncrypt.py -d`
+* Download [resolvers csv](https://github.com/dyne/dnscrypt-proxy/blob/master/dnscrypt-resolvers.csv) file with --> `python dsncrypt.py -d`
 * Specify `resolver_name`(By default it has `soltysiak` which has `No Logging` policy and `DNSSec`) in the script.

 ```